Up to 60% off sofas & mattresses — limited‑time deals.

 Ergonomics that matter during long viewing sessions

-A common pattern is starting relaxed, then leaning forward for a scene and realizing your lower back and neck have been doing “micro-work” for 20 minutes.
-The right adjustments make it easy to settle back into support without losing your viewing angle.
+A common pattern during longer viewing sessions is leaning forward for one scene, then realizing 20 minutes later that your neck and lower back have been doing the work.
+The right adjustments make it easier to settle back into support without losing your viewing angle.

-• Recline that doesn’t force a slump: Reclining changes spinal geometry, so the best seats let you fine-tune the back angle and head position rather than “locking” you into one posture.
+• Recline that doesn’t force a slump: The best seats let you fine-tune recline and head position instead of dropping you into one posture that looks relaxed but feels sloppy after an hour.

 Features to prioritize when buying